The road traffic offence of failing to name / nominate the driver of a vehicle at the time of an alleged offence can be alleged against;

 If the company is asked to name the driver at the time of an alleged road traffic offence and the company fails in its duty to do so then the company can be summonsed to court.
 The company will face a hefty fine unless it can defend the allegation.

-If a company is summonsed to court for this offence then there is no risk of penalty points unless an individual within the company is being held personally responsible.
+There is no risk of penalty points unless an individual within the company is being held personally responsible.

 The prosecution can try and show that the failure to name the driver was due to the negligence or connivance of an individual within the company – for example the company secretary or a director.

 The company is only allowed to rely on this road traffic defence if it can show that it was reasonable in the circumstances for the company not to have kept records of who was driving the vehicle at the time!

-Or alternatively, prove that it was not reasonably practicable or that the company has used reasonable diligence to work out who was driving at the time and has been unable to ascertain that information.
+Or alternatively, prove that it was not reasonably practicable.
+Or, that the company has used reasonable diligence to work out who was driving at the time.
+Consequently, the company has been unable to ascertain that information.

-Effectively this means that companies have to keep records of who is driving their vehicles at any given time or risk hefty fines for failing to provide information if they are unable to name the driver when asked.
+Effectively this means that companies have to keep records of who is driving their vehicles at any given time.
+Either that, or risk hefty fines for failing to provide information if they are unable to name the driver when asked.

 One of the most common circumstances relates to companies where their employees are involved in construction or plumbing or are electricians.

-We have had good success in these cases arguing that it was not 'reasonably practicable' in the circumstances for these organisations to keep such a detailed log due to the nature of the work.
+We have been successful in these cases, arguing that it was not 'reasonably practicable' in the circumstances for these organisations to keep such a detailed log due to the nature of the work.

-We have therefore successfully argued that it was reasonable in the circumstances not to have a record because despite there being a system of record keeping, that system has failed through no fault of the senior managers in the company.
+This is because, despite there being a system of record keeping, that system has failed through no fault of the senior managers in the company.

 The fines can be extremely high and obviously the company can end up with what is technically a criminal conviction.